 Josette Duran said she and her husband Marciano were developing the Vista del Sol subdivision next to this parcel and she supported increased housing and commercial space, but were opposed to this rezone request.
 Spoke about the fact that much of Juneau's lands did contain wetlands and she thought the Assembly would open acan of worms by approving rezones just because developers can not achieve maximum density.
 In this case this would quadruple density.
 There were ways to develop this parcel to achieve maximum density through off-site mitigation and the Planned Unit Development code section allowed for on-site preservation of wetlands and amixture of residential types with no minimum lot size and lesser street standards, which was achievable without the impact to the neighborhood.
+They developed Vista Del Sol at less than D-5 to preserve the existing neighborhood.
 D-5 opened rentals by allowing people to buy homes.
 Commercial space was not compatible with D-5 neighborhoods.
 She said the applicant sketch did not provide abuffer or shield and aprior rezone near Fred Meyer's from D-5 to D15 required 200 foot buffer during the Assembly rezone process.
 The Comprehensive Plan encourages maintenance of the density of existing neighborhoods.

 Marciano Duran thanked the Assembly for the focus on increasing housing in the community.
-This parcel could be developed at D-5 and they had made it work next door.
-There was a demand for D-5 housing types and if this property was rezoned it would create bigger mess and they had people waiting for homes that had front and back yards, and D-18 did not work in this area.
-Developers had an obligation to not sit on property and to develop the property when there was aneed.
+This parcel could be developed at £0-5 and they had made it work next door.
+There was a demand for D-5 housing types and if this property was rezoned it would create £bigger mess and they had people waiting for homes that had front and back yards, and D-18 did not work in this area.
+Developers had an obligation to not sit on property and to develop the property when there was an aneed.
 The highest use of the property was not necessarily the best.